glanzkaiser/glanzshamzs/Trilinos/Readme.md

     -D Boost_INCLUDE_DIRS:FILEPATH="/usr/include" \
     ../Trilinos &&
     make -j4
+    make install

-You may adjust the options above and choose packages suitable for your needs and system, look at the list of packages here:
+You may adjust the options above and choose packages suitable for your needs and system, look at the list of packages here: https://github.com/trilinos/Trilinos/blob/master/PackagesList.cmake

-https://github.com/trilinos/Trilinos/blob/master/PackagesList.cmake
+The installation directory will be in /opt/hamzstlib/trilinos and it will contain

+    /bin  /include  /lib

+## Adjust the Environment Variables
+1. Add /opt/hamzstlib/trilinos/bin to PATH
+2. Add /opt/hamzstlib/trilinos/lib to LD_LIBRARY_PATH
+3. Add /opt/hamzstlib/trilinos/include to CPLUS_INCLUDE_PATH

 # Linear Solvers
 Trilinos provides a wide-variety of solution methods for linear and eigen systems.